timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ### Cmdlets used
 ### *Out-File*
+Sends output to a file.

 ### *-FilePath*
+Specifies the path to the output file.

 ### *-Append*
+Adds output to the end of an existing file, instead of replacing the file contents.

 ### *-NoClobber*
+Will not overwrite an existing file.

 ### *-InputObject*
+Specifies the objects to be written to the file.

 ### Insert Assets
 ![HTML Report]({{ "/assets/20180531/HTML-EmailAsFile.png" | absolute_url }})